-I studied Social Anthropology at Edinburgh (MA) and then at Durham (PhD).
-I came to Newcastle in 1988 (initially for three years in CURDS), before I was appointed as a lecturer in social anthropology in what was then the Department of Social Policy in 1991.
-Before coming to Newcastle University, I was a research associate at Bristol University in the Department of Social Policy, working with Professor Peter Townsend on two health inequalities projects (1983-87).
+I studied Social Anthropology at Edinburgh (MA, 1973) and then at Durham (PhD, 1982).
+I came to Newcastle in 1988 (initially for three years in CURDS as Senior Research Associate), before I was appointed as a Lecturer in Social Anthropology in what was then the Department of Social Policy in 1991.
+I became Senior Lecturer in 1996, and Professor of Social Anthropology in 2006.

-My doctoral research was in north India, where I did fieldwork in Kangra (Himachal Pradesh).
-India has remained a major interest of mine ever since (teaching, PhD supervision, and research).
-Most of my subsequent research and writing has been either in the health field (health inequalities, health and industrial pollution, the social and policy implications of chronic diseases) or in the field of environmental politics and industrial risk.
+The eastern Mediterranean/ Middle East has become the main focus of my research in recent years, however, through two research projects concerning public health and health systems.
+Most of my writing has been either in the health field (health inequalities, health and industrial pollution, the social and policy implications of chronic diseases, medical anthropology, mHealth) or in the field of environmental politics and industrial risk.

 MA in Social Anthropology, University of Edinburgh, 1973

 PhD in Social Anthropology, University of Durham, 1982